 Landing page for the Dance Academy divides the copy content into scannable blocks supported with images

 12. Use the power of title case

-Although there are hot discussions about using sentence case instead of title case to make the text feel more informal, for English speakers, it’s still a natural feature of the language marks the levels of text hierarchy.
+Although there are hot discussions about using sentence case instead of title case to make the text feel more informal, for English speakers, it’s still a natural feature of the language that marks the levels of text hierarchy.
 So, consider the following tips about capitalization:

 - Use Title Style Caps to mark field labels, actions, menu items, and page titles